nsu/nsu.github.io/source/_posts/2013-06-30-high-availability-postgres-on-aws.markdown

 infrastructure should be a single point of failure for your application.
 This means clustering, failover, replication, and more.
 The goal should be not just to keep your application from going offline, but to keep you and your team from having to rescue or rebuild it by hand.
-Ideally, a database server could be go down and the rest of your cluster could recover without going offline, and a replacement server could be provisioned, and joined to the cluster.
-This should all happen without you having to lift a finger.
-Build a system like this across all availability zones in an AWS region, and you get a database cluster that's very hard to take down without an act of God (or a very mistaken sysadmin).
+Ideally, a database server could go down and the rest of your cluster could recover without going offline.
+Better yet, a replacement server could be automatically provisioned, and joined to the cluster to replace the broken node.
+If you can set this up across all availability zones in an AWS region, and you get a database cluster that's very hard to take down without an act of God (or a very mistaken sysadmin).

+The fast pace of modern development, taken together with the complicated systems that they leverage means that things will inevitably break.
+High availability architecture ensures that a single server failing doesn't cause any serious damage or downtime to your application.

+This is equally good for developers and users.
+For operations engineers, this means no 3am calls from Nagios requiring you to manually repair a database.

+For users, it means the application is always ready for them whenever they want it.

+{% img center /images/reddit.gif 350 350 'image' 'images' %}

+-> Avoid this <-

 ### High Performance

 The advantage of this system is that not only do you get high availaility,

-## Rolling It
-THIS
-IS
-SOME
-MOR
-TEST
-DATA